wikivisor/codermerlinwiki/README.md

 * **MediaWiki:Sidebar** is an empty version of the navigation content which is now controlled via `Mediawiki:Secondary-menu`.
 * **Template:Card** provides a code and guidance for easy cards creation.
 * **Template:Sitenotice** provides a code and guidance for easy banners creation.
-* **Template:Bquote‎** provides styled quotes / citations divs.
+* **Template:Bquote** provides styled quotes / citations divs.

-The following **existing** templates contain design elements re-touched / adapted for use with the Bootstrap and the design under development:
+The following **existing** templates and widgets contain design elements re-touched / adapted for use with the Bootstrap and the design under development:

+* Template:BestPractice
-* Template:CM‎‎
+* Template:CM
 * Template:CommandPlaceholder
+* Template:Command
+* Template:Caution
-* Template:Command‎‎
+* Template:ConsoleLines
 * Template:ConsoleLine
+* Template:Excursion
+* Template:Exercises
+* Template:GoingDeeper
+* Template:Hint
-* Template:ConsoleLines
+* Template:Key
-* Template:Hint‎
+* Template:KeyConcepts
-* Template:Key‎
+* Template:KeySequence
 * Template:MerlinBlurbs
-* Template:MerlinQuotes‎
+* Template:MerlinQuotes
 * Template:MerlinRecommends
+* Template:MerlinVideoPlayer
+* Template:Observe
-* Template:MerlinVideoPlayer‎
+* Template:Question
-* Template:SpecialKey‎
+* Template:SpecialKey
 * Template:VerySpecialKey
+* Widget:MerlinVideoPlayer

 Templates are work in progress.

 ## ToDo
 At this stage, only the layout and a couple of templates for inline elements are implemented, we expect the following to be delivered soon and included into this repo:
-* Top banner
-* Merlin character concept (re-touched)
-* Porting other important themplates
 * Complete Dark theme
 * Provide styling guidance